Recognition Beyond Position

 The exhausting architecture of persona falls away.
 No performance.
 No pretence.
 No anxious translation of your seeing into concepts you hope will be understood.
 No monitoring of the other’s response to calibrate your next utterance.
 You are yourself, and this self, paradoxically, is both utterly particular and seamlessly universal.

 This awakened consciousness, this stream of knowing that is not personal possession but shared ground, is beheld, recognised, understood without effort.
-In Sanskrit, this is called pratibodha vidita—known through immediate recognition, not through the slow accumulation of argument.
+In Sanskrit, this is called pratibodha vidita–known through immediate recognition, not through the slow accumulation of argument.
+Phenomenologically, this relief corresponds to what Edith Stein described as the cessation of empathic strain–the effortful projection into another’s experience that ordinarily characterises social life.
+When the other is recognised as the same awareness, empathy gives way to direct communion.

 The End of Solitude